waelD1/Financial-Report-Analysis-/README.md

 # Financial-Report-Analysis-
-Analysis of the annual reports of The Walt Disney Company by using Webscrapping to retrieve information from PDF
+Scrapping of The Walt Disney Company's annual reports to perform financial analysis.